 Hudsonville is a somewhat small city located in the state of Michigan.
-With a population of 7,348 people and seven constituent neighborhoods, Hudsonville is the 157th largest community in Michigan.
+With a population of 7,692 people and eight constituent neighborhoods, Hudsonville is the 148th largest community in Michigan.

 Also of interest is that Hudsonville has more people living here who work in computers and math than 95% of the places in the US.

-Hudsonville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Hudsonville doesn't have a public transportation system that people use for their commute.

 The people who call Hudsonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hudsonville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hudsonville include Dutch, German, English, Irish, and Polish.
+Important ancestries of people in Hudsonville include Dutch, German, Italian, Irish, and English.

 The most common language spoken in Hudsonville is English.
-Other important languages spoken here include Miao/Hmong and Spanish.
+Other important languages spoken here include Miao/Hmong and Polish.